The Conch House Marina Resort Wedding Photography Guide

 - Relaxed, fun-loving personalities who value vibe over formality

-The on-site accommodations (charming marina resort rooms) make it easy for couples to get ready on location and have that lazy, no-rush morning.
+The on-site accommodations (charming resort rooms) make it easy for couples to get ready on location and have that lazy, no-rush morning.
 The restaurant's award-winning seafood means your guests will genuinely enjoy the food—not just tolerate standard banquet fare.
 And the Party Barge?
-That's the kind of unique detail guests will still be talking about years later.
+That's the kind of detail guests will still be talking about years later.

 - Book early—sunset weekends fill up fast, especially in spring and fall